 However, visitors, either being granted special access or illegally exploring, have reported paranormal activity from both inside and outside the buildings.

 Visitors and ghost hunters have reported shadows, noises, feelings of anxiety and unease, which is not surprising when you consider the island’s history.

 Fisherman and construction workers who attempted to restore the island’s buildings have reported screams and strange noises coming from Poveglia and many have said you can hear the sounds of the tower bell ringing at night.

-Those foolish enough to visit the island have even been pushed off the edge into the ocean by an unseen force and once visitor was taken to the ground and choked.
+Those foolish enough to visit the island have even been pushed off the edge into the ocean by an unseen force and one visitor was reportedly taken to the ground and choked by a ghost.

 In 2016, five Americans took a water taxi to the island and decided to stay the night, but were swiftly rescued by Italian emergency services when a sailboat heard them screaming in panic and alerted the authorities.